JibbSmart/JoyShockMapper/README.md

 N,N = X # Cycle weapon fire mode
 ```

 The double press binding is applied when a down press occurs within a fifth of a second from a first down press.
 In that period of time no other binding can be assumed, so regular taps will have the delay introduced.
-At this point in time the time window cannot be changed.
+This binding also supports tap & hold bindings as well as modifiers.
+The time window in which to perform the double press can be changed by assigning a different number of milliseconds to ```DBL_PRESS_WINDOW```.
+This setting cannot be changed by modeshift (covered later).

 #### 1.6 Gyro Button
 Lastly, there is one digital input that works differently, because it can overlap with any other input.
 Well, two inputs, but you'll use at most one of them in a given configuration: